Neptune Beach Oregon Rockhounding Beach Rock Collection

 Rocky Beach

-Neptune State Park and the surrounding area have multiple hiking trails to explore.
+Neptune State Park and the surrounding area offer multiple hiking trails.

-The Cummins Ridge Trail extends 5.8 miles one-way through the 9,300-acre Cummins Creek Wilderness, featuring the only old-growth Sitka Spruce forest on the Oregon Coast.
+The Cummins Ridge Trail is a 5.8-mile one-way route through the 9,300-acre Cummins Creek Wilderness, featuring the only old-growth Sitka spruce forest on the Oregon Coast.
 This challenging trail is rated as difficult.

-There are two trailheads: East and West.
-For a one-way downhill hike, start at the East Trailhead and use a car shuttle for the easier, one-way downhill hike.
+There are two trailheads, East and West.
+For a one-way hike, many hikers start at the East Trailhead and use a car shuttle to complete the easier downhill route.

-The Cape Perpetua Visitor Center provides maps and directions for Cummins Ridge Trail and other nearby trails.
+The Cape Perpetua Visitor Center provides maps and information for the Cummins Ridge Trail and other nearby trails.

-The rocky shore of Neptune Beach is an excellent area for tidepool exploration.
-Visit during low tide to observe ocean creatures and plants in their natural, tidepool aquariums.
+The rocky shore of Neptune Beach is also excellent for tidepool exploration.
+Visit during low tide to observe marine life and coastal plants in natural tidepools.

 Tidepools